Aaron Judge Triple Crown Odds: Can Slugger Achieve Rare Feat?

 Judge led the AL in home runs in 2017 when he blasted 52.
 He is poised to set not only the Yankee franchise single-season record but also the AL mark.
 Many would consider his 60-home run season the first since Maris not to be tainted by steroid allegations.
 No Yankee has led the league in RBI since Curtis Granderson in 2011.

 At Caesars, you can wager on which team Judge will hit his 62nd record-setting homer against.
-The current favorite is Boston at +120 (the Yankees play the Sox from Thursday to Sunday).
-Caesars has odds at +1600 that Judge DOES NOT HIT his 62nd versus the Pirates, whom New York plays Wednesday evening, Sept.
-21, at Yankee Stadium.

-DraftKings’ odds reflect the mood of the sportsbook about Judge winning the AL MVP for the first time: the sportsbook has odds at -20000 for that to happen.
+Here are the odds on the morning of Sept.
+28: